2010 World's Strongest Man: Competitors – Original listing

-Qualifying heats
+Heat results

 Qualifying heats in World's Strongest Man involve a series of six events.
 The field is divided into groups of six competitors with the top two in each of the groups reaching the ten man final.
 A win in an event gives a competitor 6 points, second place gets 5, and so on (4,3,2,1).
 If there is a tie at the end of the qualifier, the competitor with the most individual event wins gets the advantage.